 Triton — Writing GPU Kernels in Python

 A linearized tour of OpenAI Triton, the kernel DSL — built so you understand the tile programming model first, then build kernels (vector add → matmul → softmax → flash attention) from those primitives.
+The forward kernels are the front half; the training Part then writes their backward kernels — the half a general engineer needs to train, not just serve.

 The model you're learning